leamas/react-dnd-tree/README.md

 various application configuration.

  - enableEdit: boolean flag to enable/disable user edit of node names.
- - formEdit: function(props) returning a form for editing a node, presumable with other properties than just the default name.
+ - formEdit: function(node, onEdit) returning a form for editing a node, presumable with other properties than just the default name.
 See [src/demo3.js](src/demo3.js).

 ## Component structure and classname.